ChirantanGanguly/Covid19-Automated-Screening-Machine/README.md

 This repository is dedicated to an ongoing project on making an Automated Covid19 Screening Machine, regular project reports and codes would be uploaded, as any progress is made.

 ## Aim
-To autmate the temperature based screening task for COVID'19 screening.
+To automate the temperature based screening task for COVID'19 screening.

 ## Currently added working features:
 - Detect and alert whenever a person is in between the range of 10cm to 20cm in front of the machine.